 With this out of the way, we can now examine prebiotics for dogs and how they can benefit your dog, why you should or shouldn't give them, and how they can be administered for the most effectiveness.

 ALSO READ: 7 Vet Recommended Supplements for Dogs

 Prebiotics are fiber, meaning that it's various types of non-digestible food ingredients that nourish the probiotic bacteria that is found naturally in your dog's gut and intestine, or added via probiotic supplements, as discussed above.

-Prebiotics, whether given through food or supplements, keep the good probiotic bacteria active and selectively stimulates the growth and activity of a number of bacteria in your dog's colon and improves your pet's overall health in many ways (meta-review study).
+Prebiotics, whether given through food or supplements, keep the good probiotic bacteria active and selectively stimulate the growth and activity of a number of bacteria in your dog's colon and improve your pet's overall health in many ways (meta-review study).

 2. Prebiotics are Found in Dog Foods

 Because prebiotics is simply a type of fiber (carbohydrate), they are already included in dog foods and other food sources that are known to contain soluble fiber, such as legumes, whole grains, fruits, and vegetables.
 Beet pulp is another well-known prebiotic (commonly used in dog food) but care should be taken as some dogs don't process beet pulp well.
 This may cause bloating, nausea and flatulence.
 Raw garlic (toxic to dogs in large amounts) and dandelion greens are good sources of prebiotics.